reflexcameras/reflexcamera/usermanual.md

 ](/img/usermanual/LeisureBatteryConnector.jpg)
 ![Leisure battery with post connectors](/img/usermanual/LeisureBattery.png)

 Waterproof the battery in a suitable bag or box.
-The cables can be run out of a roll top bag in a way to ensure that the bag is sealed properly and will remain waterproof.
+If using a roll top bag run the cables along the roll whilst ensuring that the bag is sealed properly and will remain waterproof.
 ![Leisure battery in a waterproof bag](/img/usermanual/LeisureBatteryInBag.png)

-If your battery has posts rather than screws you can attach the cable to the battery with copper post connectors rather than screws.
-To do this, screw the lugs on the Reflex Leisure Battery Terminal Connector onto the bolts on the copper post connectors with the provided nuts.
-Then to attach them to the battery posts push the large hole on the copper post connectors over each battery post and tighten the relevant screws.

 Be careful not to touch both battery posts at the same time.

 ### Large Talentcell
-Attach the `Reflex 12v Male Barrel Jack Connector` to a suitably rated Talentcell.
+If connecting to a talentcell battery push the `Reflex 12v Male Barrel Jack Connector` into the 12v output port on a suitably rated Talentcell

 Make sure this connection won’t disconnect during deployment.
+Consider using an elastic band or electrical tape to secure the cable to the battery.

 Turn the Talentcell on.